Molokwu-Emmanuel/A-set-of-colored-markers/README.md

 # A-set-of-colored-markers
-Learning CSS Colors by Building a Set of Colored Markers
+## Learning CSS Colors by Building a Set of Colored Markers
+### A FreeCodeCamp Project on Responsive Web Design.